-6.7 Regridding an Image (regridimage)
+6.8 Regridding an Image (regridinage)

 It is occasionally necessary to regrid an image onto a new coordinate system.
-The regridinage task will regrid one image onto the coordinate system of another, creating an output image.
+The regridimage task will regrid one image onto the coordinate system of another, creating an output image.
 In this task, the user need only specify the names of the input, template, and output images.